-Source: UDC, (2014); Employment Land Monitoring Report October 2014.
+Source: UDC, (2017).

-4.11.3 The table shows that whilst overall employment floorspace has increased; the net amount of general industrial space (B2) has decreased by 2,210m2.
-In comparison, offices and storage and distribution floorspace have both experienced large expansions.
+4.11.3 The table shows that whilst overall employment floorspace has decreased, offices and storage and distribution floorspace have both experienced expansions.
 This trend of decline in B2 floorspace and increase in B1a and B8 floorspace falls in line with UDC's employment projections in the Employment Land Monitoring Report.
 The Report projects that industrial employment will decrease in the future, while office and warehouse based employment is expected to increase.
 Expansion in office and warehouse employment is likely to increase demand for floorspace unless employment density increases within the current stock of employment land and premises.